What Is Inherited Retinal Dystrophy?

 Leber congenital amaurosis (LCA) begins to damage the retina and cause vision loss in the first few months of a baby’s life.
-Two to three out of every 100,000 newborns have this condition.
+It affects 2 to 3 out of every 100,000 newborns.

 With LCA, your cornea -- the clear covering of your eye -- may be thin and cone-shaped instead of curved.
 You may be extremely farsighted.
 Photophobia and nystagmus are also common.
 In some cases, your pupils may not respond to light, or you may have crossed eyes (strabismus).